fidelity/kconnect/docs/book/src/commands/ls.md

 ## kconnect ls

-Query your connection history
+Query the connection history

 ### Synopsis

-Displays your connection history entries along with their entry IDs and aliases.
+Displays the user's connection history entries along with their entry IDs and aliases.

 Use the `kconnect to` command and an alias or connection history entry ID to reconnect to one of the listed clusters.